pre63/pbn/content/voltapowers.com/articles/mlas-2022-presidential-theme-multilingual-us-energ.md

 Evidence from recent studies supports this view.
 Data from the MLA's own proceedings show that sessions on multilingual themes in 2022 led to a 25% increase in collaborative projects among scholars, demonstrating how such initiatives spark intellectual energy ([MLA Convention 2022 Report](https://www.mla.org/Convention/MLA-2022-Report)).
 Moreover, economic analyses reveal that multilingual education correlates with higher workforce productivity, reinforcing the idea that cultural investment pays dividends in a competitive global landscape ([Education Next, "The Business Case for Multilingualism"](https://www.educationnext.org/the-business-case-for-multilingualism)).

 ![A collection of multilingual books on a wooden shelf](/content/assets/multilingual-bookshelf.jpg)
-*Caption: A curated bookshelf featuring literary works in Spanish, Chinese, and English, representing the cultural depth that multilingual scholarship uncovers.*
+*A curated bookshelf featuring literary works in Spanish, Chinese, and English, representing the cultural depth that multilingual scholarship uncovers.*

 ## Evidence and Implications: Grounding Vision in Reason